ossimlabs/omar-ui/docs/user-guide/omar-ui.md

 ### Map Configuration
 Hovering your mouse over the three bars/hamburger icon on the top right corner of the map gives you ways to configure the ViewPort however you like.
-* **Overlays**
 * **Video Footprints:**
 Check this box to have video data footprints rendered on the map.
 * **Image Footprints:**
 Check this box to have image data footprints rendered on the map.
 * **Mosaics:**
 Check the Auto box to have images automatically mosaiced and rendered on the map after a certain zoom level without having to select them from the carousel.
 * **Base Maps:**
 Select the base map that best matches the experience you are looking for.

 ## Image Space
-Access an image an Image Space simply by clicking on the its thumbnail in the carousel.
+Access an image in Image Space simply by clicking on the its thumbnail in the carousel.

 ### Geo-Jump
 There is an input box located above the map all the way to the left.
 The box is meant to take in various kinds of input and will automatically determine if a BE, coordinate or placename is entered.
 In all cases, if a match is found, the map will center to the appropriate area.